ahmadawais/cPanel-EasyEngine-Migrate-CLI/README.md

 [![CEM CLI](https://img.shields.io/badge/Built%20For%20WordPress-%E2%93%A6-lightgrey.svg?style=flat-square)](https://labs.ahmadawais.com/cem-cli/)

-cPanel to EasyEninge Migrate CLI (CEM CLI) is a bash script built to help people migrate their sites from a cPanel to an rented VPS with EasyEninge installed on it.
+cPanel to EasyEngine Migrate CLI (CEM CLI) is a bash script built to help people migrate their sites from a cPanel to an rented VPS with EasyEngine installed on it.

 ![CEM CLI](https://i.imgur.com/y5BKyPF.png)

 ## Pre-requisite
-You need to rent a VPS with EasyEninge installed on it.
+You need to rent a VPS with EasyEngine installed on it.
 Here's the list.

 - Rent a VPS preferably with <kbd>Ubuntu 16.04 x64 OS</kbd> (I recommend Vultr.com | During summer, by using my affiliate link you [get $20 Signup Bonus](http://www.vultr.com/?ref=6942485-3B) or if you prefer [non-affiliate link](http://www.vultr.com/))
-- Install [EasyEninge](https://easyengine.io/) just run this command after logging into your VPS with SSH `wget -qO ee rt.cx/ee && sudo bash ee`
+- Install [EasyEngine](https://easyengine.io/) just run this command after logging into your VPS with SSH `wget -qO ee rt.cx/ee && sudo bash ee`

 ## Using CEM CLI
 After you have completed the pre-requisite steps, all you need to do is download and run the cPanel-EasyEngine-Migrate-CLI.
 You can do that by running the following commands.